-Born in Brooklyn, NY , youngest in a tight family of 5, Chef Grace can say she was inspired by 2 things: the warm, soulful, and bright flavors of the cuisine of her parent’s native land of Nigeria and her family’s church.
+Born in Brooklyn, NY , youngest in a tight family of 5, Chef Grace can say she was inspired by 2 things: the warm, soulful, and spicy flavors of the cuisine of her parent’s native land of Nigeria and her family’s church.

-One connected her to her culture and the other connected her to her faith- The two most important things in her life and the building block for Dining With Grace.
+One connected her to her culture and the other connected her to her faith- the two most important things in her life and the building block for Dining With Grace.
 As the youngest in a busy entrepreneurial working family, Chef Grace often assisted her mother in preparing traditional dishes and even introduced her family to new “American” dishes.
-The Nigerian culture around food became one of her many entry points into developing a passion for her culture.
+The Nigerian culture around food became one of her many entry points into developing a passion for discovery of her culture.

 As a child, Chef Grace would assist her family’s small Brownsville, Brooklyn-based church in preparing dinners for the homeless, drug-addicted and sheltered in her community.
 Although the church was quite small and the operation stayed quite humble, many people were fed and looked forward to the occasion, where they would be served a variety of dishes inclusive of punch, cake and upbeat music (and often some dancing)!
 From a young age it was a loving memory of the effect of food being created and served with love.
 It was because of this experience that a quiet seed was planted on the idea of becoming a Chef.